-The options set from the System Settings screen are the same as the options set through the HLU-231 Mode and SEL buttons on the front panel.
-The exceptions are Margin Alarm Threshold and DS0 Blocking, which can only be set at this screen.
+The options set from the System Settings screen are the same as the options set through the HLU-231 front panel Mode and SEL buttons (except for Margin Alarm Threshold and DS0 Blocking, which can only be set at this screen).
 Refer to Table 8 on page 21 for a listing of system setting options.
 Press C at the Maintenance Terminal Main Menu to open the System Settings screen (Figure 8).